pablitolito/pySCu/Readme.txt

 	Input:
 		- The program uses the output files from pySCu_calc.py
 		- At the starting point, it asks the name of the main file (*_main.txt)
-		- Take care: if some of the files are not in the folder, or were renamed, some errors are possibles in the plot
+		- Take care: if some of the files are not in the same folder than the *_main.txt file, or were renamed, some errors are possibles in the plot

 pySCu_draw_labels.py